lorenzosquadrani/lorenzosquadrani.github.io/_notes/neuroscience/other/injury-deficit.md

 The long-term memories he had before were intact.

 Similar but milder effects were observed in R.B., which had only a destruction of pyrmadial cells in the CA1 region of the hippocampus.

+### Enthorinal Cortex (EC)

+The EC has many projections, one of which is to the hippocampal dentate gyrus (DG) via the so called perforant path (PP).
+PP axons can be divided in two distinct bundles, based on the area they origin: the medial PP starts from the medial EC and lateral PP starts from the lateral EC.
+The two paths also innervates two different regions of the dentate gyrus.
+Noteworthy, they are not only are anatomically segregated but also deliver inputs of different nature.
+LPP transmits olfactory, auditory, and visual information while MPP conveys spatial information.

+The evidence for a differential contribution by the two pathways to learning and memory processes was reinforced by behavioral studies.
+In these studies, animals subjected to selective lesions in either MEC or LEC showed distinct types of behavioral impairment: MEC injury caused defects mainly in place learning paradigms, whereas LEC injury mainly in contextual learning ones (Burwell et al., 2004; Ferbinteanu et al., 1999; Hunsaker et al., 2007).

+### References

+- Di Castro, Maria Amalia, and Andrea Volterra.
+"Astrocyte control of the entorhinal cortex‐dentate gyrus circuit: Relevance to cognitive processing and impairment in pathology."
+Glia 70.8 (2022): 1536-1553.